3.2 Administration and governance

 - Evaluation of trends in the development of the capacities of public administration and governance in relation to social policy;

 - Monitoring the development of social dialogue and working conditions.

 Cross-sectoral cooperation happens on the governmental level including the tripartite.
 The mechanisms are varied according to the concrete needs and level of relevance.
 In the Czech administration if the cooperation is not covered by declared procedures, then there is a principle of finding the easiest way for cooperation.
 Many concrete projects aiming at implementing the Employment strategy have cross-sectoral aspects and cooperation included on their level of operation, usually based on the stakeholder-analysis within the project preparation.

 Field and expert groups in education

 The Ministry of Education, Youth and Sports supports the activity of various field and expert groups within education, also involving various other actors, especially from the labour market, practice and academic environment.
-They are coordinated by the National Institute for Education.
+They are coordinated by the National Pedagogy Institute.
 They mediate the communication between creators of educational programmes, in particular representatives of schools, enterprises and further education institutions.
 They enable the involvement of social partners in the development of those programmes.
 It ensures the compliance of these programmes with the labour market needs.

 Field groups are groups of external experts who cooperate on the development of educational programmes for secondary vocational schools.
 They link the National Register of Qualifications with the initial education and help create conditions for the successful implementation of the European instruments.
 There are several groups for different sectors.
 In total 25 field groups gather more than 250 external experts.